rChrisb/holbertonschool-low_level_programming/README.md

-This directory contains various projects introducing beginners to the C language.
+This directory contains various projects made in Holberton School and introducing beginners to the C language.